 The wellbore is to be circulated or displaced to an inhibited fluid in accordance with (4).
 The wellbore is to be segregated from the completed interval using a mechanical plug or cement plug.
 The Branch recommends the plug be set in accordance with the bottomhole abandonment requirements of Clauses 56(1)(a) or (b) of the Regulation.
+In areas where Lower Amaranth is not present, the Branch recommends the plug to be set within 5 meters from the topmost perforations or open hole.
 The production casing above the plug is to be pressure tested to 3500 kPa.
-A maximum 3 year suspension approval may be granted from the date the casing is successfully pressure tested.
-If the pressure test indicates a hole in the casing, the Director may require that the casing be repaired or the well abandoned.
+A maximum 3-year suspension approval may be granted from the date the casing is successfully pressure tested.
+If the pressure test indicates a hole in the casing,the Director may require that the casing be repaired or the well abandoned.